NixOS/rfcs/rfcs/0111-public-only-comms.md

 an attack on a particular group of individuals.
 The good faith that has been extended is therefore expected in return.

-The design has been updated accordingly.
+In light of feedback, the scope as been extended a bit, and th design has been updated accordingly.
 Admittedly, and intentionally, this is not an attempt to address _all_ of these problems in one fell swoop, but instead to set a solid foundation for future policy RFCs.